Table of contents

 Just as an adult goes to work to earn a paycheck at the end of each week (positive reinforcement), it would cause great frustration and it would feel like punishment to be expected to work hard all week with little or no reward at the end of the week if a paycheck were reduced or withheld.

-Positive reinforcement works because it encourages a child to comply without having to resort to yelling, threatening, punishing, shaming or any other sort of negative and ineffective technique that may result in long term emotional harm like chronic anxiety or fear.
-Rather, positive reinforcement helps to develop good character, self discipline, personal responsibility and healthy self esteem.
+Positive reinforcement works because it encourages a child to comply without having to resort to yelling, threatening, punishing, shaming, or any other sort of damaging and ineffective technique that may result in long-term emotional harm like chronic anxiety or fear.
+Rather, positive reinforcement helps to develop good character, self-discipline, personal responsibility, and healthy self-esteem.

 The most important reason for reinforcing positive behavior is that it teaches children with autism what is appropriate and acceptable.
 There is no cure for autism that will magically make it go away.
 However, according to a study by Lovaas in 1987, ABA has been successful at treating autism to the extent that half of all children with autism were considered “indistinguishable from their peers” after receiving intensive applied behavior analysis therapy for forty hours each week.
 Another 90% showed significant improvement.

 Autism affects social skills, and without treatment, children with autism do not have a clear understanding of what is socially appropriate and inappropriate.
 Many children with autism lack the ability to filter their comments when they are speaking to their peers or adults and may seem rude or uncaring by saying exactly what they are thinking.

 They may fail to be discreet with bodily functions or table manners.
 It may not occur to them to wait or raise their hand before speaking.
 They may cut others off in line without understanding why this would anger someone.